Treble Crochet Stitch (tr) How to Treble Crochet for Beginners

 What Is a Treble Crochet Stitch?

-How to Treble Crochet
+How to Treble Crochet (Step-by-Step)

-Step 1: Chain your foundation row.ย
+Step 1: Chain your foundation row.

 Step 2: Yarn over twice.
-This gives the stitch its height.

-Step 4: Yarn over and draw up a loop.
-You now have four loops on your hook.
+Step 4: Yarn over and pull up a loop.

 Step 5: Yarn over and pull through the first two loops.
-Now you have three loops left.

 Treble Crochet vs. Double Crochet